chencho806/cocktail-recipe-finder/README.md

 # Getting Started
-[Click here](https://boozehound.netlify.app/) to see the deployed project
+[Click here](https://boozehound.netlify.app/) to see the deployed project.
+Just click the button and a random cocktail recipe will be generated.

 # Future Enhancements
     -Search for cocktail by name
-    -Add background
+    -Search for cocktail by base spirit or ingredients -Add  a retro style "Tron-esque" background
     -Only display the required ingredients and git rid of objects with a value of 'null' -Style font
     -Style header with a neon type font